joshbegley/nyt-latest/README.md

 `Servers, hosts, bartenders, line cooks, dishwashers and chefs were treated to a night at the movies to watch the new film “Tony.”`\
 https://www.nytimes.com/2026/08/04/style/tony-movie-anthony-bourdain-restaurant-workers.html

-**Primary Elections Live Updates: Counting Underway in Michigan After Divisive Senate Battle**\
+**Primary Elections Live Updates: Close Race in Democratic Primary for Michigan Senate Seat**\
-`The state’s Democratic Senate primary pitted Dr. Abdul El-Sayed, a progressive, against Representative Haley Stevens.
+`The primary pitted Dr. Abdul El-Sayed, a progressive, against Representative Haley Stevens, a centrist.
 Kansas, Missouri, Virginia and Washington are also voting today.`\
 https://www.nytimes.com/live/2026/08/04/us/midterms-elections-michigan-virginia